Staff

 Shelby is an Associate Professor at the University of Wisconsin and an expert in viral immunology and viral dynamics.
 She spent 11 months with the Kent lab at UoM on sabattical.
 She continues to collaborate with the Kent/Juno/Chung groups and we hold a joint NIH grant together.
 Visit her website here

-Hillary completed her MSc at the University of Alberta in Canada in 2011 and worked as a research assistant, laboratory coordinator and lecturer after that.
-She moved to Melbourne and started a PhD with us in 2014 studying ADCC immunity to influenza.
+Hillary started a PhD with us in 2014 studying ADCC immunity to influenza.
 She has studied ADCC immunity to internal influenza proteins, to H7N9 pandemic influenza and in response to vaccination of the elderly.
-She finished her PhD and was recruited to James Cook University in 2018.
+After finishing her PhD she was immediately recruited to a Lab head and lecturer position James Cook University in 2018.
+We continue to collaborate on viral immunity.

-Kevin completed his BSc (Hons) at the Nanyang Technical University in Singapore and has subsequently worked as a research assistant on NK cell immunity to adenovirus infections in the eye.
-He joined our group to conduct a PhD on aspects of NK cell biology and ADCC immunity to HIV with Dr Matt Parsons.
-He studied how factors within seminal plasma cause immune-suppression, inhibiting the ability of NK cells to mediate ADCC and enhance HIV transmission.
-He passed his PhD with us in 2019 and is now working with Amy on aspects of functional antibody immunity to HIV.
+Kevin first joined our group to conduct a PhD on aspects of NK cell biology and ADCC immunity to HIV.
+He passed his PhD with us in 2019 and is now working with Amy on aspects of functional antibody immunity to viruses.
+He was awarded a prestigious NHMRC EL1 Investigator grant in 2025.

 A/Prof Steve Rockman